mehulkar/mehulkar.com/source/blog/2023/01/ticktick-product-requests.md

 ## My tasks for today

 There's a Today view and  "Assigned to Me" view.
-The problem with both is how the interact with shared lists.
+The problem with both is how they interact with shared lists.
 The Today view includes all tasks for today, even if they aren't assigned to me.
 The Assigned to Me view only shows tasks that are assigned to me, but assignment is only possible in shared lists, so my personal list tasks are not included.
 This means that if I'm using a shared list, I have no single view of things that I actually need to do today.
 I currently just use the Today view and ignore part of it.
-It's fine.

 ## Deadlines

 All tasks can be assigned a due date, but they're dates on which you're expected to do the task.
-I want to express that a atask needs to be done *by* a certain date.
+I want to express that a task needs to be done *by* a certain date.
 One way to use this information would be to inject it into the Today view as that deadline approaches.

 ## List templates